 In New Zealand, financial assets must be the subject of a true sale by the originator to the relevant special-purpose entity (SPE) in order to insulate the SPE from the financial risk of the insolvency of the originator.
 If the transfer is not a true sale (and could be characterised as a secured loan), certain creditors of the originator may have recourse to the SPE's assets such that the assets would form part of the originator's insolvent estate.

 In New Zealand, securitisations are usually structured using a trust as the SPE, which is intended to be bankruptcy remote from the originator.
-An independent trustee company will generally act as the trustee, holding the trust assets for a beneficiary (eg, a charitable entity).
+An independent trustee company will generally act as the trustee, holding the trust assets for a beneficiary (which may be a charitable entity).
 A trust manager will also be appointed to oversee the day-to-day operations of the trust.
 The trustee grants security over the trust assets to a security trustee for the benefit of secured creditors (the investors and other parties to the securitisation).

 Company SPEs can also be used in the New Zealand market; however, these structures are less common.